 Design your tables to minimize their space on the disk.
 This can result in huge improvements by reducing the amount of data written to and read from disk.
 Smaller tables normally require less main memory while their contents are being actively processed during query execution.
 Any space reduction for table data also results in smaller indexes that can be processed faster.

 MySQL supports many different storage engines (table types) and row formats.
 For each table, you can decide which storage and indexing method to use.
 Choosing the proper table format for your application can give you a big performance gain.
-See Chapter 15, Alternative Storage Engines.
+See Chapter 14, The InnoDB Storage Engine, and Chapter 15, Alternative Storage Engines.

 You can get better performance for a table and minimize storage space by using the techniques listed here: